Robinia - toxic for horses?

 Conclusion

-A paddock fence made of black locust wood is the perfect combination of safety, durability, and sustainability.
+A paddock fence made of Robinia wood is the perfect combination of safety, durability, and sustainability.
 When the posts are debarked and dried, there is no risk to horses.
-Rely on quality and protect your animals – with black locust wood.
+Rely on quality and protect your animals – with Robinia wood.